The Power of a Strategic Email Sender Name

 How to Use Different Sender Names for Email Campaigns

 Using different sender names helps you enhance engagement and increase personalization.
-For example, a marketing or promotional email must explicitly show the department name and the individual’s name who’s responsible for customer communication.
-Similarly, an abandoned cart email must contain the basic information to help readers quickly identify the message.
+For example, a marketing message or promotional email must explicitly show the department name and the individual’s name who’s responsible for customer communication.

 Here’s a step-by-step guide to implementing varied sender names: